ACDguide/Governance/Governance/tech/conventions.md

 ### Time coordinate

-The time coordinate is defined by the `units` and the `calendar` attributes.
+The time coordinate is well defined by the `units` and the `calendar` attributes.
 The standard time definition doesn't work for climatological statistics, as a calendar year, month and day of the year are not welld efined units of time and they usually change depending on the calendar.
 For more information on how to describe climatological statistics refer to the [CF documentation](https://cfconventions.org/Data/cf-conventions/cf-conventions-1.9/cf-conventions.html#climatological-statistics).

 **Requirements**
 * The time units of a time coordinate variable must contain a reference time.